 Tethered and Untethered Model Differences

-The tethered unit has a fixed Type 2 cable, typically 7.5 meters in length, which is standard and provides flexibility for most user setups, so you can just plug in and go, making it ideal if you’re charging the same car most days.
+The tethered unit has a fixed 7.5-metre Type 2 cable, which provides enough reach for most setups, so you can just plug in and go, making it convenient if you’re charging the same car most days.

 Go untethered and you’ll use your own cable, which is handy if you have multiple cars, lease vehicles, or just want a tidier wall unit.